LabToolsAU/LabLib/loadCell_HX711/README.md

 Sparkfun has an excellent tutorial for mounting loadcells [here](https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide)

+There are also several instructables to seek out for inspiration...

+[This image](https://cdn.instructables.com/F4Q/FWBS/ISCBDSO4/F4QFWBSISCBDSO4.LARGE.jpg) from [here](http://www.instructables.com/id/Arduino-Load-Cell-Scale/) should give you an idea

 Calibration
 -----------

-* Get something with a known weight (10-100grams).
+* Get something with a known weight (100-1000grams).

 * Upload the loadCellCalibration.ino sketch to your arduino, open the serial monitor and follow the guide.